The University of South Dakota

-He serves as the graduate program director for the Chemistry Department, and serves on several University committees that include: University Research Council (URC), University Scholarship Committee, and the University Curriculum and Instruction Committee.
+He serves as the graduate program director for the Chemistry Department, and serves on several University committees that include: University Scholarship Committee, and the Graduate Council.

-In addition, he also serves as the Secretary of the Sioux Valley section of the American Chemical Society (ACS).
-He will serve as the Program Co-Chair of the Energy and Fuel Division of ACS for the fall 2013 ACS meeting and as Program Chair for the spring and fall meetings of the ACS in 2014.
+In addition, he serves as the Secretary of the Sioux Valley section of the American Chemical Society (ACS).
+He served as the Program Co-Chair of the Energy and Fuel Division of ACS for the fall 2013 ACS meeting and as Program Chair for the spring and fall meetings of the ACS in 2014.

-He has supervised one Doctoral Dissertation, eleven Masters Theses and eight undergraduate Honors Theses at USD.
-Twenty nine undergraduate students that include 2 Goldwater Scholars, 4 NSF Graduate Research Fellows, 2 National Defense Science and Engineering Grant (NDSEG) Awardees, 1 National Health Corps scholar, 1 NASA National Aeronautics Scholar, and 1 NCAA post-graduate scholar have pursued undergraduate research under his direction.
+He has supervised two Doctoral Dissertation, eleven Masters Theses, and eight undergraduate Honors Theses at USD.
+Thirty undergraduate students that include 2 Goldwater Scholars, 4 NSF Graduate Research Fellows, 2 National Defense Science and Engineering Grant (NDSEG) Awardees, 1 National Health Corps scholar, 1 NASA National Aeronautics Scholar, and 1 NCAA post-graduate scholar have pursued undergraduate research under his direction.

-Graduate students from his group have been awarded nationally competitive grants from the International Precious Metal Institute and Sigma-Xi and research grants from USD.
+Graduate students from his group have been awarded nationally competitive grants from the International Precious Metal Institute, Sigma-Xi Grants-in-Aid-Research Awards, and research grants from USD.

-His current group consists of 1 Post-Doctoral Research Associate, 4 Ph.D., 2 M.S., and 2 undergraduate students.
+His current group consists of 4 Ph.D., 2 M.S., and 2 undergraduate students.